Cullompton: Culture and community

 Natural Health; self care groups a health food café, a physic garden and a pharmacy run by Alliance Boots.
 Health care is also provided by the Brain Injury Rehabilitation Trust, which has run a residential centre called 'The Woodmill' since May 1998.
 It is the most southerly residential assessment and rehabilitation centre run by the Trust in the United Kingdom, and provides rehabilitation for up to 23 adults with acquired brain injury.

 Cullompton United Charities provides a number of charitable services to residents of Cullompton.
 The majority of the funds come from bequests made to the parish from the seventeenth century onwards.
 Thirteen separate charities were combined in 1921 and then in 1953 further amalgamation went on with the Trott's almshouses, John Lanes Charity and the Charity of George Spicer combining to form the current United Charities.
 There are nine local almshouses which are available to local residents over the age of 55.
 They also offer Alpha Piperline emergency call services for the elderly, can refund up to £100 to school leavers under 25 who have spent money equipping themselves with tools, books, vocational training or further education and offer financial help needy individuals resident in the parish to help them purchase specific items.

-They also own a building called Community House in the town centre, where local organisations can hire meeting rooms.
+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received Stockland Hill and local relay TV transmitters.

+Local radio stations are BBC Radio Devon, Heart West, Greatest Hits Radio South West, Radio Exe, East Devon Radio, and TCR Radio, a community-based station which broadcast from Tiverton.

+The town is served by the local newspaper, Culm Valley Gazette.